jonathanlermitage/intellij-extra-icons-plugin/README.md

 ### Optimizations

 Optionally, you may want to install SVGO in order to optimize SVG icons.
-Install `npm install -g svgo`, then optimize SVG files by running `./do svgo`.
+Install SVGO with `npm install -g svgo`, then optimize SVG files by running `./do svgo`.

 ## How to contribute